brianhanifin/Home-Assistant-Config/README.md

 We have two TV areas and both have hubs to manage switching inputs to all of the devices hooked up to them.
 I have setup scripts to give Alexa access to start activities or turn them off.
 "Alexa, turn on the Living Room TV."

 ### Insteon
+I started with HomeKit compatible *Insteon* lamp dimmer modules.
+I plug a few... er... lamps into them. :)

+### Lutron
-I started with HomeKit compatible *Insteon* in-wall dimmer switches and in-wall wireless remotes.
+Along with Inteon dimmer modules I also started installing *Lutron* in-wall dimmer switches and in-wall wireless remotes.
 The remotes are installed in several locations that otherwise would not have a light switch.
 Somehow our living room never had a light switch installed, now it does.

 ### Philips Hue
-Hue color bulbs for Porch Light and Garage Door Entry downlight.
-The former changes color based on the current national holiday (or family birthday/anniversary) while the later pulses changing colors to give us a heads up that the garage door is open.
-Two of my remaining six Hue bulbs are reserved for an additional two porch/entryway hanging lamps.
+Hue color bulbs for Porch Light, Garage Entry Light, and my Family Room Table Lamp.
+The Porch bulb changes color based on the current national holiday (or family birthday/anniversary) while the Garage Entry Light and Family Room Table Lamp flash briefly, then stay on to indicate certain events: such as the garage door is open, or Alexa is announcing it is time for the boys to go to bed.
+Two of my remaining five Hue bulbs are reserved for an additional two porch/entryway hanging lamps, so I can set 3 colors for each holiday! :)

 ### Philips Hue Compabile Light Strips
 I followed [this guide][hue-strip-guide] to build an inexpensive color changing light strip that is installed under our kitchen cabinets.
 This light is motion controlled, so we can fill our cup with water at night.
 The light gets brighter when either of the kitchen lights are turned on, and dim again when they are off.